Kingdom of Arles

-The Kingdom of Burgundy (Regnum Burgundiae), also known as the Kingdom of Arles (Regnum Arleatense), was a realm established in 933 by the unification of Lower Burgundy with the Upper Burgundy.
+The Kingdom of Burgundy, also known as the Kingdom of Arles, was a realm established in 933 by the unification of Lower Burgundy with the Upper Burgundy.
 As an independent kingdom, it was ruled by monarchs from the Elder House of Welf until 1032, when it was incorporated into the Holy Roman Empire, becoming one of the empire's three constituent realms, together with the Kingdom of Germany and the Kingdom of Italy.
 By the 13th century it went through the process of feudal fragmentation, and since the 14th century the imperial rule over the kingdom became mainly nominal, weakening further during the 15th century.

-Its territory stretched from the Mediterranean Sea in the south to the High Rhine in the north, and from the Western Alps in the east to the Rhône basin in the west, thus encompassing almost all of the historical Burgundian lands, and roughly corresponding to the present-day French regions of Provence-Alpes-Côte d'Azur, Rhône-Alpes and Franche-Comté, as well as western Switzerland.
+Its territory stretched from the Mediterranean Sea in the south to the High Rhine in the north, and from the Western Alps in the east to the Rhône basin in the west, thus encompassing almost all of the historical Burgundian lands, and roughly corresponding to the present-day French regions of Provence-Alpes-Côte d'Azur, Rhône-Alpes and Franche-Comté, as well as the region of Romandy in western Switzerland, and the Aosta Valley in Italy.

 Name

-As an independent state (933-1032), the realm was known as the Kingdom of Burgundy, keeping the same name within the Holy Roman Empire, but also becoming known as the Kingdom of Arles, in reference to its capital city of Arles.
-Thus in sources, as well in historiography, it is referred to in various contexts as the Second Kingdom of Burgundy in order to distinguish the realm created in 933 from the First Kingdom of Burgundy (411-534), while the term Kingdom of Arles (also Arelat, or Kingdom of Arles and Vienne) is commonly used for the later period, after 1032.
+As an independent state (933–1032), the realm was known as the Kingdom of Burgundy, keeping the same name within the Holy Roman Empire, but also becoming known as the Kingdom of Arles, in reference to its capital city of Arles.
+Thus in sources, as well in historiography, it is referred to in various contexts as the Second Kingdom of Burgundy in order to distinguish the realm created in 933 from the First Kingdom of Burgundy (411–534), while the term Kingdom of Arles (also Arelat, or Kingdom of Arles and Vienne) is commonly used for the later period, after 1032.